tomeryeh/demo/cabble/tutorial.geospatial.md

 ```

-You can refer to the [ElasticSearch Filters documentation](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/query-dsl-geo-bounding-box-filter.html) to learn more about the geospacial filters.
+You can refer to the [ElasticSearch Filters documentation](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/query-dsl-geo-bounding-box-filter.html) to learn more about the geospatial filters.

 ## Subscriptions